Khateeb21/bankist-javascript/README.md

 ## that all and thats how it depicts the transaction just like bank  has  this is what bankist is

-## now you can understand the project logic and working thank you
+## I hope you understood project working and  the project logic  thank you